ToucanToco/backtechtest/README.md

 some fixtures needed for the **first** query.
 All the other queries could be executed but shouldn't return any result as the needed fixtures aren't available.

-For example, if you decide to implement a REST API, this could be a route to retrieve all the ids :
+For example, if you decide to implement a REST API, this could work like
+this:
 ```bash
 curl -X GET localhost:5000/queries
 ["ec8ca", "429f6", "3f2d9", "07ea2", "cd505", "329b8", ...]